 Training to run a half marathon is going to take time, dedication and serious motivation.
 Unlike a 5K race or 10K run, which can usually be completed within an hour, a half marathon is 13.1 miles in length and can take anywhere between 3 to 5 hours to complete.
+The Great North Run is also the biggest half marathon in the world, so read our Great North Run training plan.
 It is both physically and mentally challenging and if you’re new to running, it is best to start with a 5K or 10K race and slowly work your way up to a half marathon, rather than attempting to run this endurance race without much running experience.

-This training plan has been developed on the basis that the reader has already completed a 5K and 10K race and frequently runs or takes regular exercise.
+This half marathon training plan has been developed on the basis that the reader has already completed a 5K and 10K race and frequently runs or takes regular exercise.
 Starting at week 1, challenge your body and develop the stamina needed to run half a marathon within an 8-week period.
-This training plan doesn’t just include running – you will also work on general cardio and strength training.
+This half marathon training plan doesn’t just include running – you will also work on general cardio and strength training for half marathon.

 The average time it takes to run a half marathon can be anywhere from 3 hours up to 5 hours depending on your pace and individual running style.
 This might seem like a really long time to be running without a break, but after week 3 of our half marathon training plan, you will already be working out for 60 minutes at a time.

 For the days when you’re tasked to complete a 30-40-minute cardio workout, we highly recommend swimming, cycling and using a cross trainer as these types of workouts are fantastic full body exercises that will strengthen and tone, as well as aid muscle development.